Walk in: Moderate 60min

 Getting there: Drive out along the Glowworm Tunnel rd via Lithgow or via the Zig Zag railway.
 Reset your odometer at the Bungleboori picnic ground (Main camp ground on the right at the pine forest.

 Stay on Glowworm tunnel road for 9.4km and turn right at the end of the pine forest, this is usually signposted with Eastern Boundary Rd.
-Ignore the secondary road that parallels the main rd and head up the hill past another side rd and take the second left which is at a big clearing near the top of the hill, 10km.
+Ignore the secondary road that parallels the main rd and head up the hill past another side rd and take the second left at the 10km mark, which is the Mt Cameron fire trail and at the time of writing is signposted.

 Veer R at the Y intersection.
 At the 12.6km mark keep straight, ignoring the turn to the right.
 At 13.1km veer R at the Y intersection, this is usually sign posted.